Azure-Samples/AzureSqlGettingStartedSamples/nodejs/Unix-based/Readme.md

 # How to use these tutorials

-First, you need to follow the machine setup instructions for your OS here:
+## Prerequisite: Machine Setup

+First, set up your machine based on your OS by following the instructions in the links below.
+Then, return to this page and follow the remainder of the tutorial

 - [**Ubuntu**](https://github.com/Azure-Samples/AzureSqlGettingStartedSamples/blob/main/nodejs/Unix-based/Ubuntu_Setup.md)
--RHEL
--SLES
+- RHEL
+- SLES

 Now that your machine is set up, you can proceed with the next steps.